 The internet provides children and young people with access to a wide-range of content, some of which is harmful.
 Extremists use the internet, including social media, to share their messages.
-The filtering systems used in our school blocks inappropriate content, including extremist content.
+In line with Keeping Children Safe in Education (KCSIE) 2023 the filtering systems used at Thomas Alleyne's High School blocks inappropriate content, including extremist content.
 We also filter out social media, such as Facebook.
-Searches and web addresses are monitored and the ICT technicians will alert senior staff where there are concerns and prevent further access when new sites that are unblocked are found.
-The named member of SLT for online safety is Mrs Dodd, The school uses software monitoring called SENSEO which can detect words associated with extremism and safeguarding.
+Searches and web addresses are monitored.
+The ICT technicians will alert the DSL where there are concerns and prevent further access when new sites that are unblocked are found.

+The named-member staff for online safety are Mrs Dodd (Deputy Headteacher and DSL) and Mrs Hadfield (Head of Computing).
+The school uses software monitoring called SENSO which can detect words associated with extremism and safeguarding.